WHY LITERACY MATTERED TO ROSIE...

 Secretary (Community)

-Intensive Care Paramedic, Ambulance Tasmania and Mum of 2 ‘Early Years’ Children with a special interest in community development.
+Intensive Care Paramedic, Ambulance Tasmania and Mum of 2 ‘Early Years’ Children with skills in project management and a special interest in community development.

 Director (Ambassadors)

-Passionate about literacy, award-winning businesswoman across multiple businesses, including real estate and mortgage broking.
-Kirsty is a huge bookworm and understands literacy can change lives.
+Passionate about literacy, Kirsty is an award-winning businesswoman across multiple businesses, including real estate and mortgage broking.
+Kirsty is a huge bookworm and understands the power of literacy to change lives.

 The Board is supported by Linda Harrison in a volunteer accountancy role and the support of over 40 Tasmanians across health, education, justice, community and inclusion.